-In the past years, nuclear and radiological incident and emergencies of various causes and types occurred.
-Experience from responding to these emergencies clearly demonstrated the importance and need of an efficient response system including infrastructural and functional components, emergency plans, procedures, and internally consistent operational criteria.
+In the past years, nuclear and radiological incidents and emergencies of various types resulting from various causes have occurred.
+Experience from responding to these emergencies clearly demonstrates the importance of and need for an efficient response system, the right infrastructure and functional capabilities, adequate emergency plans, procedures, and internally consistent operational criteria.

 For further information please contact